crynobone/quickstart/readme.md

     php artisan serve

-Now you can open the following url <http://localhost:8000>, and you will see the Laravel front page.
+Now you can open the following url <http://localhost:8000>, and you will see the Orchestra Platform front page.

 ### Install Studio